PalisadoesFoundation/talawa-admin/INSTALLATION.md

 ## Husky for Git Hooks

+We are using the package `Husky` to automatically run git hooks that run according to different git workflows

+#### pre-commit
-We are using the package `Husky` to automatically run the following scripts on your changes whenever you make a commit:
+The following scripts will run on your changes whenever you make a commit:

 ```
 yarn format:fix